Select a Reliable Aquarium Filter

 - Mechanical, where filters remove particles and debris.

 - Chemical, where medications, heavy metals and other chemicals are removed from the water.

 Types of Filters

 Factors in determining which kind of filter is best for your aquarium include tank size, the load that'll be placed on the filter and, of course, your budget.
 The most common types of filters are:

 You May Also Like:

-- Air powered filters, which attach to the side of the tank or sit on the bottom, use an air stream to force water through the filter.
-This type of filter is also a good DIY aquarium filter, as the main component is a simple air pump.
+- Air-powered filters, which attach to the side of the tank or sit on the bottom, use an air stream to force water through the filter.
+This type of filter is also a good DIY, as the main component is a simple air pump.